-When we moved to Indiana 10 years ago, people kept telling us about the morel mushrooms that grow in the area during the spring season.
+When we moved to Indiana 10 years ago, people kept telling us about the Morel mushrooms that grow in the area during the spring season.
 They would go on and on about how wonderful these mushrooms were and how lucky you were if you found them.
-They talked about their favorite ways to eat them—some even boasted that they knew of a secret place where they grew.
-But they would never tell you where!
-They wouldn’t even share a bite of this local delicacy so that we could see what all the fuss was about.
+They talked about their favorite ways to eat them—some even boasted that they knew of a secret place where they grew, but they would never tell you where!
+They wouldn’t share even one bite of this local delicacy so that we could see what all the fuss was about.

 Mushroom hunting was a serious ordeal.
 Frequently, we would see cars parked beside the road and know that someone was off in the woods hoping to find a good cluster.
 Morels were like gold to these folks, and for good reason.
 These mushrooms sell locally for $40–50 per pound!